Meet Glenda Here.

 Glenda Beall taught in the writing program at John C. Campbell Folk School and now teaches at Tri-County Community College in Murphy, NC.
 She has taught writing at the Institute of Continuing Learning at Young Harris College in Young Harris, GA and for the EAGLE Program at Sautee Nagoochee Methodist Church.

-She is active in the North Carolina Writers' Network and was Program Coordinator for NCWN-West, a program of the state organization for years 2007-2009.
-She presently serves as Clay County Representative for NCWN West.
+She is active in the North Carolina Writers' Network and is Program Coordinator for NCWN-West, a program of the state organization.
+She also led this group from 2007 - 2009.
+Glenda serves as Clay County Representative and hosts a monthly reading, Coffee with the Poets and Writers.
 Read more here.

 Professional literary organizations